JumboCode/jumbocode.org-2023/README.md

 [`localhost:3000`](http://localhost:3000)!

 ## Deployment
 This is deployed to the board@jumbocode.org Vercel account.

-We deploy it by hand because we cannot connect a repository that's owned by an organization to a free account.
-Run `npx vercel .` to deploy the app, and sign in by email to the board@jumbocode.org account.
+You can log into this account on the dashboard by selecting “continue with email” on [vercel.com/login](https://vercel.com/login), then following the email from board@jumbocode.org.

+To deploy:
+1. Run `npx vercel login` and log in with the board@jumbocode.org email.
+2. Verify that `npx vercel whoami` returns “jumbocode”
+3. Run `npx vercel . --prod` in the root of this project.